RyannosaurusRex/ryanhayes.net/src/content/2015-08-16-how-to-set-up-an-emberjs-app-inside-of-an-asp-net-mvc-app.md

 categories:
   - Blog
 ---
 I love Ember.
-It helps me build _fantastic_ UIs, but security isn&#8217;t super straightforward and I suck at it.
+It helps me build _fantastic_ UIs, but security isn't super straightforward and I suck at it.
 I love ASP.NET MVC.
 It help me build secure applications and solid APIs, but for some apps I need a great responsive UI with great interaction.

 Together, these two technologies can be used together to create really amazing apps (and really quickly, too).
 So this guide is to show you how to set them up together.<!--more-->